Universities are weighing up a return to campus – but is the government guidance clear enough to do that safely?

 Even if student recruitment becomes tough in the coming months, the chief executive of the Office for Students (OfS) told MPs that universities should offer “absolute clarity” about the amount of on-site learning they will offer students.

 OfS chief Nicola Dandridge added universities should not promise “campus experiences” if it was not realistic to do so.

 Long before the coronavirus pandemic, the OfS had been clamping down on what it describes as misleading marketing, and its chief executive has frequently reminded universities to advertise their courses and campuses accurately.
 In an interview on Today on Wednesday 20 May, Ms Dandridge said that, in the light of announcements from the universities of Cambridge and Manchester, she expected it to become “increasingly clear over the next two weeks” how much learning this autumn will be on campus.

 “We are asking all universities to make it very clear, certainly by the time students make decisions about where to go, about what it is they’ll be going to,” Ms Dandridge told the Radio Four programme.

 “It’s looking increasingly likely that it will be a sophisticated blend of online lectures and face-to-face teaching,” she added.

-So far, three universities have published their plans for the 2020/21 academic year.
+So far, several universities have published their plans for the 2020/21 academic year.